 This is why environmental organizations like Greenpeace, on a growing scale, are tapping social media sites to seek support for political causes and voice consternation over what they see as unfair company practices.

-In a recent attack against BP, Greenpeace shut down every BP petrol station in London, putting up signs saying: “Closed.
+In an attack against BP, Greenpeace shut down every BP petrol station in London, putting up signs saying: “Closed.
 Moving beyond petroleum”.
 The activists stopped the flow of fuel by flipping safety switches located on the forecourts and then removing them to prevent the petrol stations reopening.
 This attack was not targeted at motorists, but was targeted against BP to get the company to rethink their strategy: